horpeazy/CoRider/README.md

 # CoRider

 This project is a carpooling web application designed for university students.
 The app allows students who have cars to offer rides to other students who do not have cars.
-The app matches drivers and passengers based on the locations they are traveling to, with a match being made if the specified routes match more than 60%.
+The app matches drivers and passengers based on the locations they are traveling to, with a match being made if the specified routes match more than 40%.

+This app was designed to work primarily on phones because of their GPS feature, using the app on a laptop might lead to incorrect results and bad user experience generally as the triangulation methods used by PCs to determine the current location can be very inaccurate, putting you miles away at best.

 ## Features